 As part of the curriculum and level system privileges, students may have an opportunity to participate in community based experiences and service learning opportunities.
-A permission slip will be sent home a prior to the trip to inform parent(s)/guardian(s) of the relevant field trip information.
-Students who do not return the permission slip will not be able to attend the event.
+In addition, New Endeavors will be off campus for Physical Education daily.

 FREE MEAL PROGRAM

 Free or reduced-price meals are available to students whose families meet Federal guidelines.
 Applications for meal benefits are mailed to families each summer.
 Additional forms are available from the school.
 Application for meal benefits must be made each year.
 Questions about the program should be directed to Stacy Lenihan, Director of Food Services, at the G.A.
 McElroy Administration Center, 847-755-6680.